-Candidates running for Council Chair Student Trustees, Liberation & Community Officer, Constituent Union committees, Academic or Wellbeing Departmental Representatives, Club, Society or Project positions may spend up to £50 on their campaign.
+Candidates running for Constituent Union committees, Academic or Wellbeing Departmental Representatives, Club, Society or Project positions may spend up to £25 on their campaign.
 No reimbursement from the Union will be given, but you will still need to declare your spend to elections@imperial.ac.uk.

-Candidates are not required to pay a deposit although they can be fined for a breach of rules.
+Candidates are not required to pay a deposit although they can be sanctioned for a breach of rules.